New Germany State Park349 Headquarters LaneGrantsville MD 21536

 New Germany State Park’s visitors frequently call it a “best kept secret.”
 This mountain gem is nestled between the 2,900 ft.
 Big Savage Mountain to the east and the eastern Continental Divide along Meadow Mountain to the west.
 Named by early settlers due to its resemblance to their homeland, New Germany has diverse forests with ten miles of multi-use trails and a small lake suitable for fishing, swimming, and non-motorized boating.
 This park is ideal for families and individuals looking to “unplug” from a tech-reliant society and escape from the busy pace of life in cities and suburbs.

-Ski conditions for New Germany State Park are posted on the park's Twitter page.
-Ski conditions can change frequently, so please call the park in advance of your planned visit.
-"Click here" for current conditions.
+Events and activities for New Germany State Park are posted on the park's Twitter page.
+"Click here" for the latest park happenings.

 Lake Activities -- New Germany’s 13-acre lake is the center of activity in the summer.
 Boating, fishing and swimming are among the most popular lake activities.
 During the rest of the year, the peaceful water acts as a mirror for the changing world around it – autumn leaves burst with color, then snow covers the trees until spring flowers dot the landscape.

 Boating -- Boats without gasoline motors are permitted on the lake year-round.
 Kayaks, peddle boats and row boats are available for rental in the late spring to early fall.
 Please call the park for details.
 A soft boat ramp is available at no additional charge.

 Fishing -- Fishing is permitted with a non-tidal fishing license.
 Fishermen may find large mouth bass, catfish, bluegill and trout.
 The lake is lowered in the winter to manage aquatic plant growth and is ready for fishing again by March 1st.
 There is a brief lake closure each spring when trout stocking begins.
 A trout stamp is required to possess trout.